the-csm-builder/amazon-llm-kendra-chat-v2/README.md

 ### Components ###

-    Amazon Kendra: Kendra is a highly accurate and easy-to-use enterprise search service powered by machine learning.
+ - Amazon Kendra: Kendra is a highly accurate and easy-to-use enterprise search service powered by machine learning.
 Kendra delivers powerful natural language search capabilities to websites and applications so end users can more easily find the information they need within the vast amount of content spread across an organization.

-    Amazon Lex: Lex is a service for building conversational interfaces using voice and text.
+- Amazon Lex: Lex is a service for building conversational interfaces using voice and text.
 Lex provides advanced deep learning functionalities of automatic speech recognition (ASR) for converting speech to text, and natural language understanding (NLU) to recognize the intent of the text.

-    AWS Lambda: Lambda is an event-driven, serverless computing platform.
+-  AWS Lambda: Lambda is an event-driven, serverless computing platform.
 It is a computing service that runs code in response to events and automatically manages the computing resources required by that code.

-    Amazon SageMaker: SageMaker is a fully managed machine learning service.
+-  Amazon SageMaker: SageMaker is a fully managed machine learning service.
 With SageMaker, data scientists and developers can build and train machine learning models and deploy them directly into a production-ready hosted environment.

 ## Setup ##

-You can deploy the bot with the provided template.yaml file which outlines the resources needed for the solution, and the lambda_handler.py file which contains the bot's logic.
+You can deploy the bot with the provided template.yaml file which outlines the resources needed for the solution, and the app_lambda.py file which contains the bot's logic.
 Setup and deployment is handled with AWS SAM.
 The Kendra index ID and SageMaker endpoint are configurable via the SAM template parameters.

+## Limitions ##
+Flan XXL is terse with responses, and good for QnA scenarios, but not generation scenarios.
+Context awareness and conversation history are Work in progress, and not fully deployed.